You are here

 jr Q= F(jL, jK) where j, r > 0 ………………….
 (III)

 When the value of r in equation (III) is 1, then the homogeneous production function is of first degree, which is also the linearly homogeneous production function we refer to.
-That means jQ= F(jL, jK) is linearly homogeneous production function and implies that multiplying factor inputs by constant j results in the multiplication of output by the same constant j.
+That means jQ= F(jL, jK) is a linearly homogeneous production function and implies that multiplying factor inputs by constant j results in the multiplication of output by the same constant j.
 Thus it shows the constant returns to scale.

 Characteristics of Homogeneous Production Function